concordion/concordion-website/cubano/browser/index.md

 If you wish to use implicit rather than explicit waits then configure this value
 * Defaults to 0
-* Refer to the documentation on Cubano's BasePageObject for more information on this setting TODO Add documentation to BasePageObject on [Yandex HtmlElements](https://github.com/yandex-qatools/htmlelements)
+* Refer to the documentation on Cubano's BasePageObject for more information on this setting<br/>
+TODO Add documentation to BasePageObject on [Yandex Html Elements](https://github.com/yandex-qatools/htmlelements)
 * WARNING: Do not mix with Selenium WebDriver's implicit or explicit waits as the timeout behaviour becomes unpredictable.

 ##### proxy.required